anthonyrozmajzl/anthonyrozmajzl.com/content/post/Health Officials In St. Louis, Missouri Still Don't Realize There's Nothing They Can Do To Slow the Spread of Covid-19.md

 Again, if what we were told about this virus were true, states with the highest level of restrictions would expeirence the lowest amount of deaths per capita; states with the fewest amounts of restrictions would experience the highest amount of deaths per capita.
 An R<sup>2</sup> of 0.005 very clearly indicates that state and local governments have only wasted money and destroyed livelihoods with their restricitions.

-What is more, new deaths, new cases, and new hopsitalizations have also been plummeting since January despite [scary warnings](https://pbs.twimg.com/media/Ev4tT5AWgA8GQtg?format=jpg&name=large) of new variants and millions of people gathering together for Super Bowl LV, which didn't even cause a blip in the rate of decline
+What is more, new deaths, new cases, and new hopsitalizations have also been plummeting since January despite [scary warnings](https://pbs.twimg.com/media/Ev4tT5AWgA8GQtg?format=jpg&name=large) of new variants and millions of people gathering together for Super Bowl LV, which didn't even cause a blip in the rate of decline for cases and hospitalizations.

 ![US Metrics](https://user-images.githubusercontent.com/5093552/110402091-c3729880-8048-11eb-937f-c712257a3edd.png)

 ![ALL_US_STATES_CASE_PATTERNS](https://user-images.githubusercontent.com/5093552/110051560-1e904c80-7d24-11eb-8837-0579c85bf357.png)